richHong/MLB_AM/README.md

 ###Future Features

   1. **Error Handling** - Currently if their is an error from the server when fetching games, the user does not know.
-I would implement an action to handle that a possibly prompt the user with the error and what to do.
+I would implement an action to handle that and prompt the user with the error and what to do.

   2. **Touch Screen Control** - I think it would be nice to be able to have controls other than keyboard input.